Before you start

 Project Ledger Entries Template

-- Transfers posted time, expense, and item entries to the project journal.
-When posting these entries, project ledger entries are created in the selling company.
+• Transfers posted project ledger entries for time, expense, and item to the project journal.

 Limitations: